-Heartbeat have been caring for and rehabilitating people of the North West for 40 years!
+Heartbeat have been caring for and rehabilitating people of the North West for over 40 years!

 Heartbeat was founded in 1978 by Keith and Rose Redman who sadly lost their teenage daughter, Gillian, to heart disease.
 Keith and Rose recognised the need to develop support and enhanced rehabilitation for people affected by heart disease post hospital discharge.

 This pioneering approach to cardiac rehabilitation has provided support to thousands of people over Heartbeat’s 40 year history.

 Keep your eye on our website over the up and coming months!

 Heartbeat is a Lancashire based charity established over 40 years ago.
 Our purpose is to contribute to a reduction in cardiovascular disease through the delivery of services aimed at existing heart patients and those identified as at risk of developing it.